modotte/thol_scripts/README.md

 ## printObjectSprites.py

-Print all relevant sprites of an object via its name.
+Print all relevant sprites of an object via its description.

 For more info, use `./printObjectSprites.py`.